Iman-C-H/Iman-C-H/README.md

 🚀 **I am a Junior DevOps & Cloud Engineer**

-💻 I've acquired solid skills in DevOps practices and Cloud technologies,(seee ⬇️),and now I'm focused on deepening that knowledge through hands-on projects.
+💻 I've acquired solid skills in DevOps practices and Cloud technologies,(seee ⬇️) and now I'm focused on deepening that knowledge through hands-on projects.

 <table>